blixt/gsm8k-math-solver/README.md

 naturally splits them up into logical units, and the LLM has seen a lot of code to be able to predict its behavior.

+Furthermore, while the comments contain the answers by the LLM, also being able to evaluate the code allows a kind of cross-referencing to verify that the LLM is consistent.
+If there is a mismatch, one could conceivably get the LLM to self-correct.

+## The reality

+It seems the most recent LLMs (as of writing this, Llama 3, GPT-4 Turbo, Claude 3 Opus) have learned to navigate multi-step reasoning well enough to automatically answer most of the GSM8K problems as correctly as any framework would.
+The code that the LLM is encouraged to write with the framework presented here actually does sometimes end up being more correct than what the LLM can reason its way to, but the main reason LLMs fail equally with or without this framework is interpreting nuances in the problem (such as misinterpreting when a value should be compounding versus not).

+Even less capable LLMs are right some percentage of the time, so it seems reasonable to assume that some form of sampling would work, but most likely not a majority sampling, so probably most frameworks will only be able to raise the model's capability by a relatively small percentage, while model capabilities from version to version seem to raise it by a lot more.

+Finally, the GSM8K data set is by now mostly learned by LLMs as far as I can tell, so it's not even a good benchmark anymore.
+For example, just asking Llama 3 70B one of the problems in the test data set of GSM8K, you will not only get a reasonable looking answer, you will even get the characteristic `#### 123` line at the end which is exactly how solutions in GSM8K are formatted.

+## Further investigation

+It would be interesting to see this framework used for other types of problems, such as using the evaluation comments as a way to get the LLM to verify the code that it writes, say for a unit test which should be easy to run and verify.

+The GSM8K data set contains a lot of algebraic problems, which is not a good match for JavaScript.
+Maybe a better idea would have been to use Python with a library like SymPy available to the LLM so that it doesn't have to use loops.

 ## Examples

 ### Question 1